mrothNET/dmm-logger/README.md

 dmm-logger 10.1.2.3 example.csv
 ```

-Where `10.1.2.3` should be replaced with the IP address or hostname of your intrument.
+Where `10.1.2.3` should be replaced with the IP address or hostname of your instrument.

 The resulting CSV file can be plotted in python notebook with: